 Read More about Harley Finkelstein

-Harley is also an advisor to venture capital firm Felicis Ventures and is one of the featured “Dragons” on CBC TV’s Next Gen Den.
-He has served on the board of directors of the C100, and the Canadian Broadcasting Corporation.
-Recently, he received the Canadian Angel Investor of the Year Award, Canada’s Top 40 Under 40 Award, and was inducted into the prestigious Order of Ottawa.
+Harley is also an advisor to venture capital firm Felicis Ventures.
+And is one of the featured “Dragons” on CBC TV’s Next Gen Den.
+He has also served on the board of directors of the C100 and the Canadian Broadcasting Corporation.
+Recently, he receive a Canadian Angel Investor of the Year Award, Canada’s Top 40 Under 40 Award.

 Harley founded his first company at age 17 while a student at McGill University.
 He completed his law degree as well as his MBA at the University of Ottawa.

 Early life and education

 Finkelstein was born in Montreal, Quebec, Canada.
 At 17.
 He founded a T-shirt company while attending McGill University.
 He later move to Concordia University and received a bachelor’s degree in economics.
 Finkelstein then attended the University of Ottawa.
 Where he also founded the JD/MBA Student Society and the Canadian MBA Oath while working towards his Juris Doctor and MBA.